 It’s easy to see why pilgrims flocked to this area for solace and enlightenment.
 Today, over 1 million visitors per year are estimated to visit Glendalough.

-I have to admit, I didn't know so many movies were filmed in this part of Ireland.
-This is just a handful of spots you can visit.
-For more on filming locations in County Wicklow Ireland, check out Visit Wicklow.
+I have to admit, I didn’t know so many feature films were made in this part of Ireland.
+Below is just a handful of spots you can visit.

 Black Beauty (1971) was also filmed at Powerscourt Estate.